eecs280staff/tutorials/docs/setup_caen.md

 To access CAEN Linux from off campus, you'll first need to connect to the UM VPN Service.
 Follow the ITS [instructions](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 ### Test log in
-Everyone who registers for an EECS class (like EECS 280) should receive a CAEN account automatically by the first day class.
-If you register after the first day of class, you should get your account within 24 hours of registration.

 Test an SSH connection.
 Be sure to change `awdeorio` to your own uniqname.

 ```console